eliamue/foundations-prep-april-2021/03-js-and-testing/exercises/LAB-03b-qunit-function-testing/README.md

 Today in lab you will fork and clone a GitHub repo, and then create solutions to some code problems such that your solutions pass the included tests.

 ### Forking the repo
-Go to https://github.com/alchemycodelab/prep-math-functions and click on the `fork` button in the upper right.
-This will make a copy of this repo in your own account.
+Go to https://github.com/alchemycodelab/prep-math-functions and click on the `fork` button in the upper right. `Forking` means that you will make a copy of this repo in your own account.
 Clone the _forked_ version of this repo locally by using `git clone url-of-my-forked-repo.git` in the terminal.

 ### Writing functions
 In your cloned repo, in `math-functions.js`, you will find a place to write functions and instructions for how to write them.
 The first function `sum` is done for you.